Every day more investors are using alternative strategies to generate income since the income from bonds is still

 - Lower commodity prices can hurt real estate prices and the number of renters in a given market.

 - Hurricanes, tornadoes, and floods can destroy properties.

 - A nearby shiny new apartment building with all the bells and whistles can steal tenants.

-- Governments can expand highways than encroach on properties and land can be seized.
+- Governments can expand highways that encroach on properties and land can be seized.

-In owning a business, regulation, competition, liabilities, cybersecurity, technology changes, and politics are major factors beyond our control.
+In owning a business, regulation, competition, liabilities, cybersecurity, technology changes, and politics are major factors beyond our control that pose risks.

-- The mention of banned words on your website that has no relevance to the actual topic being addressed can cause irreparable damage.
+- The mention of banned words on your website which has no relevance to the actual topic being addressed can cause irreparable damage.

 - Major technology players can change business policies or models and your own business model stops working.